Skip to main content

 5. The Prohibition on Use ∞ This is the most important protection.
 Your employer cannot use the fact that your father had heart disease to deny you a promotion.
 Your health insurer cannot use that same information to increase your premium.
 The information can only be used to provide you with feedback and resources through the wellness program itself.

 This multi-layered legal structure is designed to give you the freedom to participate in programs that can genuinely enhance your health.
-It allows you to engage with and proactive health screenings, knowing that your most sensitive biological information is shielded from misuse.
+It allows you to engage with personalized medicine and proactive health screenings, knowing that your most sensitive biological information is shielded from misuse.
 It creates the secure foundation upon which you can build a deeper, more informed relationship with your own body.

 The table below summarizes the key distinctions in how GINA treats requests for information from different family members within a wellness program context.